Combinatorial Characterizations and Impossibilities for Higher-order Homophily: Derivation and Results for Alternative Affinity Scores

 Analogous to our approach for standard affinity scores, we define the baseline score for $\va_t(X)$ to be the probability that we obtain a type-$(X,t)$ hyperedge if we select a $k$-tuple uniformly at random from among all $k$-tuples involving at least one $X$ node:

 The denominator counts all $k$-tuples involving at least one node from $X$.
-For simplicity, we use the same notation as we did for standard affinity scores. \begin{lemma} Let $H = (V,E)$ be a complete $k$-uniform hypergraph with two node classes $\{A,B\}$.
-For $t \in [k]$, the type-$t$ alternative affinity scores for class $X \in \{A,B\}$ equals the type-$t$ alternative baseline score~\eqref{bltx}: $\va_t(X) = \bs_t(X)$. \end{lemma} The proof of this lemma is omitted as it follows the same steps as Lemma~\ref{lem:base}.
+For simplicity, we use the same notation as we did for standard affinity scores. \begin{proposition} Let $H_{k,n}^* = (V,E)$ be the complete $k$-uniform hypergraph on $n$ nodes with two node classes $\{A,B\}$.
+For $t \in [k]$, the type-$t$ alternative affinity scores for class $X \in \{A,B\}$ equals the type-$t$ alternative baseline score~\eqref{bltx}: $\va_t(X) = \bs_t(X)$. \end{proposition} The proof of this proposition is omitted as it follows the same steps as Proposition~\ref{lem:base-app}.
 We will prove homophily impossibility results for the following more general notion of baseline scores.

 \begin{definition} Let $k$ be a fixed constant.
 The set of scores $\{ \vg_t(X) \colon X \in \{A,B\}, t \in [k]\}$ are generalized baseline scores for alternative affinity scores $\{\va_t(X) \colon X \in \{A,B\}, t \in [k]\}$ if the following two conditions hold: \begin{itemize} \item $\vg_t(X) > 0$ for $X \in \{A,B\}$ and $t \in [k]$. \item The scores $\{\vg_t(X) \}$ correspond to alternative affinity scores for some $k$-uniform hypergraph $G$ with two node classes. \end{itemize} \end{definition}